 - It improves hand-eye coordination

 - It helps you concentrate for longer periods of time at a stretch

 - And, of course, it unplugs you from your phone/laptop.

 But Diamond painting requires a lot of patience and time.
-So make this consideration otherwise, you will have an incomplete project lying somewhere in the corner of the house!
+Do keep that in mind, or else you will have an incomplete project lying somewhere in the corner of the house!

 Dear Readers: If you have already tried diamond painting, please share your works with me.
-If you are new to it and this article helped you learn and try something new, do let me know.
+If you are new to it and this article helped you learn and try something new, do let me know and do consider subscribing to my blog.
 Happy Diamond painting!